 These two words position the organisation that writes them as the majority, “normal” group – and as though you feel you’re benevolently allowing minorities into your club.
 It maybe even sounds like people should be grateful you’re making allowances for them.

 This is probably the very last thing you want any job ad to sound like.
 But it’s exactly what you imply when you use these words.
+In short, you sound uninclusive.

 Very few people are consciously, overtly racist, sexist or in any other nasty way, bigoted.
 But I suspect far more people – even those who would hate to believe their world view is shaped in this way – just fall into the framework of perceptions that exists all around them.
 In many ways, this is more problematic than overt nastiness – because people don’t even know they’re doing it.
 It’s what results in all-white, male, middle class boards of directors thinking: Women are marvellous, and if only they learned to put themselves out there a bit more, well then maybe one of them might even get a seat at the table.